Six things a recruiter expects of you during your Orange job interview

 takes.
 Let your soft skills set you apart.

 A good interview is a discussion.
-When we talk, we try to make you feel at ease.
+When we talk, our goal is to make you feel at ease.
 So smile, rephrase a question, and pause - 2 seconds - before answering.
-The more relaxed you are, the more we understand each other, and the better we can defend your application.
+The more relaxed you are, the more we understand each other, and the better we can support your application.

 To do so, ask questions.
 “What are the team's priorities over the next few months?”, “How can I contribute to your Data community?”, “How is customer service quality measured?”
 Then we'll know you're planning ahead.
 That's what we're looking for during your interview: a desire to act, the attitude belonging to a future colleague.